AmeenJolly/AmeenJolly/README.md

 I have a passion for utilising and building technology that makes high quality education more accessible to the public.
 As a result, I spend my spare time building educational technology platforms, full stack applications and LLM-based systems, that people can genuinely benefit from.

+Rather than serving as a polished public portfolio, my GitHub reflects my genuine interest in technology.
+It's a place where I experiment, learn, and build projects that I find interesting.

 **Interests:**
 Applied ML, Engineering, Programming, Developing